Aviv Geffen: 2020s

-In August of 2022, Geffen apologized for his past anti-settler views during a concert at a settlement in the West Bank.
+In August 2022, Geffen apologized for his past anti-settler views during a concert at a settlement in the West Bank.
 Geffen said he had undergone a process of personal transformation that had “opened my eyes”, and that he had previously been “ignorant”.
+Geffen previously believed that "the Israeli settlements in Palestinian autonomous areas are like a cancer in the body of Israel", and that "We don’t need these areas and should give East Jerusalem to the Palestinians."

 Personal life

 In 1996 Geffen married Israeli actress Ilana Berkowitz.
 The couple divorced in 1998.
 In 2005 Geffen married Shani Friedan after a seven-year relationship.
 The couple's first son, Dylan (named after Bob Dylan), was born in 2007.
 The couple's second son, Elliott (named after the character of Elliott Taylor from the film E.T. the Extra-Terrestrial), was born in 2016.
 This marriage also ended in a divorce.
 In 2024, he married Sharon Kauffman after a one-year relationship, in a Jewish ceremony in Hamburg.
 Geffen's third child, John (named after John Lennon and as a shortened English variant of his father's name, Yehonatan), was born in 2025.
+Geffen's fourth child, a girl named Moon, was born in April 2026.